KazKobara/ebcic/README.md

 ### Depict graphs

-NOTE Command-line options do not support depicting graphs, so try the following examples in a Jupyter cell, and so on.

 #### Exact intervals and the line of k/n for k=1

 This program can show not only the typical 95% and 99% confidence lines but also any confidence percentage lines.

-Jupyter cell to run:
+Python Interpreter or Jupyter cell to run:

 ~~~python
 interval_graph(GraProps(